top of page

 Here’s a full comparison of 8 different ways to send transfers from a US to a UK bank account in dollars, as of 2 pm GMT on September 14th for USD to GBP.
 To keep the math easy, I used a $100 transfer and either grabbed these values from live pricing on their websites, created an order, or signed up for an account to get a quote.

-I researched my home bank, Western Union, Moneygram, Paypal, Coinbase (using Bitcoin), Xoom, OFX, and Transferwise.
+I researched my home bank, Western Union, Moneygram, Paypal, Coinbase (using Bitcoin), Xoom, OFX, and Wise.

 Transfer Comparison of $100 US Dollars to British Pounds